- Antro-duodenal Motility Study Center

 ElectrogastrogramAn electrogastrogram is a test that measures the electrical signals that measure how the muscles of the stomach contract.

 Gastric Emptying StudyA gastric emptying study is a procedure that is done by nuclear medicine physicians using radioactive chemicals that measures the speed with which food empties from the stomach and enters the small intestine.
 A gastric emptying study often is used when there is a possibility of an abnormal delay in food emptying from the stomach.
 Medically, this is called delayed gastric emptying.
-Delayed gastric emptying symptoms are abdominal discomfort after meals, nausea and vomiting.
 The two most common causes of delayed gastric emptying are gastric outlet obstruction and gastroparesis.

 GastroparesisGastroparesis is a medical condition in which the muscle of the stomach is paralyzed by a disease of either the stomach muscle itself or the nerves controlling the muscle.
 As a consequence, food and secretions do not empty normally from the stomach.
 Gastroparesis symptoms are nausea and vomiting; abdominal bloating, and pain can result.